 What’s your advice for DIY artists who want to get their music promoted on blogs?

 I manage all my own PR and advertising, so my advice is to never get tired of promoting yourself.
-I also try to write down different ideas of my project or just different ideas of myself as an artist so that I can always rely on it.
+I also try to write down different ideas for my project or just different ideas of myself as an artist so that I can always rely on them.
 You want to have an idea of who you are and what your body of work is already so that you can easily put it out there.
-Not that you’re using the same description over and over again to advertise yourself, but you want to have the same general message that is easy to send out to listeners, media or blogs.
+Not that you’re using the same description over and over again to advertise yourself, but you want to have the same general message that is easy to send out to listeners, media, or blogs.

 What was the biggest barrier blocking you in the first few years and how did you overcome that?

 I’m really confident now but when I first started out I was really shy on stage.
 I grew up singing in church but it was so different because I had to be conservative and I wasn’t expressing my own work.
 Expressing that work and putting myself out there was a bit nerve-wracking at first, but the more I did it, the more it felt right and that I was in my zone.
 Taking the next step was also hard for me because a lot of times you end up for things to happen to you.
 I got into that place when I first started, and it wasn’t until I bought my own equipment and put myself in the zone continuously that it got better and I didn't feel stuck or nervous on stage.